The Mom Capsule Wardrobe for Europe: 12 Pieces, Endless Outfits

 The 12 Essential Pieces

-Every capsule wardrobe starts with a color palette.
-I recommend building around neutrals -- black, navy, white, and beige -- with one accent color you love.
+Every capsule wardrobe starts with a colour palette.
+I recommend building around neutrals - black, navy, white, and beige - with one accent colour you love.
 Mine is a muted terracotta that feels warm without being loud.
 Here are the twelve pieces that form the foundation:

-3. Dark slim-fit jeans.
+- Dark slim-fit jeans.
 Not your weekend lounging jeans.
 A pair of dark-wash, slim-fit jeans that you could wear to a nice restaurant.
-Dark denim reads almost as dressy as trousers in most European cities and hides every stain your three-year-old creates.
+Dark denim reads almost as dressy as trousers in most European cities and hides every spilled-on-the-train coffee stain.

-5. A white button-down shirt.
-Crisp, slightly oversized, and in a fabric that does not wrinkle easily.
+- A white button-down shirt.
+Crisp, slightly oversized, and in a fabric that doesn't wrinkle easily.
 Tuck it in, tie it at the waist, or wear it open over a tank.
 The white shirt is the Swiss Army knife of fashion.

-7. A solid silk-blend tank top.
-A simple camisole in your accent color or a neutral acts as a layering base.
+- A solid silk-blend tank top.
+A simple camisole in your accent colour or a neutral acts as a layering base.
 Under jackets, under blouses, on its own in the heat of a Roman summer.

-11. A pair of low-heeled ankle boots.
+- A pair of low-heeled ankle boots.
 For cooler weather or evenings out, a sleek ankle boot in black or brown adds structure.
-Choose a walkable block heel and waterproof material if you are traveling in shoulder season.
+Choose a walkable block heel and waterproof material if you're travelling in shoulder season.

-12. A versatile crossbody bag.
+- A versatile crossbody bag.
 A good crossbody travel bag with anti-theft features keeps your hands free for holding little hands, pointing at architecture, and eating street food.
-Choose one large enough for diapers or wipes if your kids are small, but sleek enough to carry solo to a rooftop bar after bedtime.
+Choose one large enough for nappies or wipes if your kids are small, but sleek enough to carry solo to a rooftop bar after bedtime.
+(One small warning: pickpockets at the Trevi Fountain and on the Paris Metro target backpacks specifically.
+A crossbody worn in front is the safest move.)

 How to Mix and Match

 Twelve pieces, but the real power is in the math.
 With this capsule, you can create well over 30 distinct outfit combinations.
-Here are some of my favorites:
+Here are some of my favourites:

 Museum Day: Dark jeans + Breton striped top + ballet flats + crossbody bag.
-Comfortable, classic, and you will fit right in at the Rijksmuseum or the Uffizi.
+Comfortable, classic, and you'll fit right in at the Rijksmuseum or the Uffizi.

 Evening Out: Black trousers + white button-down (tucked, sleeves rolled) + ankle boots + a silk scarf tied loosely at the neck.
 Effortlessly chic for a trattoria dinner.

 Travel Day: Dark jeans + knit sweater + trench coat + ballet flats.
-Layers you can peel off on warm trains and cozy back up in drafty stations.
+Layers you can peel off on warm trains and cosy back up in drafty stations.

 Church or Formal Visit: Midi skirt + silk tank + lightweight knit draped over shoulders + ballet flats.
 Modest, elegant, and no last-minute scrambling for a cover-up.